Las Vegas Festival Grounds

-The Las Vegas Festival Grounds is an open-air venue on the Las Vegas Strip in Winchester, Nevada.
+The Las Vegas Festival Grounds is an open-air venue on the Las Vegas Strip in Winchester, Nevada, United States.
 It was developed by MGM Resorts International and hosted its first event on May 8, 2015.
 It is 37 acre and has a capacity of 85,000 people.
 It is located at the north end of the Strip, north of Circus Circus Las Vegas.
 In 2019, MGM sold the venue to Phil Ruffin.

 History

 From 1941 to the 1970s, the El Rancho Vegas occupied most of the land.
 In 2007, MGM Mirage (later MGM Resorts International) purchased the 26 acre El Rancho site from Gordon Gaming for $444 million.
 MGM purchased other nearby acreage as well.

 In 2014, MGM announced plans to develop the site as an outdoor music venue in partnership with Cirque du Soleil and Ron Burkle's Yucaipa Companies.
 The project was primarily designed to serve as the site of Rock in Rio USA, a new biennial music festival.
 The venue was initially referred to as the City of Rock, named after its equivalent in Rio de Janeiro, the site of the original Brazilian version of the Rock in Rio festival.
 The name was soon changed to the MGM Resorts Festival Grounds.
 MGM hoped to position the grounds as a site for festivals, concerts, and sporting events (such as boxing, mixed martial arts, and soccer) as a complement to its other venues in the area.

 The festival grounds made its debut on May 8, 2015, with the Rock in Rio USA festival.
 Development costs for the site totaled $20 million.
 The Festival Grounds cover 37 acre, and the site has capacity for up to 85,000 people.

 In October 2015, the MGM Resorts branding was dropped and the site was renamed to simply Las Vegas Festival Grounds.
 The renaming was part of an effort to downplay MGM's role in the venue to improve its marketability for third-party events and to brand the site as being part of Las Vegas's "community".

 MGM sold the property to Phil Ruffin, along with the neighboring Circus Circus hotel and casino, in 2019.